Promoing diversity & inclusion and Health management

 In-house childcare center (East Nippon Works Kashima Area)

-Based on the various programs and work environments that we have established, we have developed the following action plan to support female employees to continue to demonstrate their abilities through career development, and to promote their empowerment in all workplaces and levels, including enhancement of promotion to managerial positions.
+Based on the various programs and work environments that we have established, we have developed an action plan, which includes a numerical target for the number of women in management positions.
+Our aim is to support female employees to continue to demonstrate their abilities through career development, and to promote their empowerment in all workplaces and levels, including enhancement of promotion to managerial positions.

 Plan of action as a general employer, based on the Act on the Promotion of Female Participation and Career Advancement in the Workplace in Japan